 - If you feel any discomfort at all while wearing the boots around, they are not the right boot.
 Any little bump or pinch may create serious blisters and hot-spots and can potentially ruin a trip by cutting it short due to discomfort.

 - When shopping online for hiking boots, it may be best to go with a brand you are familiar with so you are aware of the sizing.
-If you’re not familiar with any brands, check out the reviews on the product page for any tips for sizing.
-If you’re really not sure, you can order multiple styles to try them all out and do the elimination process from the comfort of your home.

 You’ve Picked Your Footwear, Now What?